openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/math/math_package_api/math_package_interfaces.md

 }
 ```

-Function: This interface provides unified methods to obtain certain mathematical constants.
+Function: This interface provides unified methods to access certain mathematical constants.

 > **Note:**
 >
-> Will be deprecated in future versions.
+> This will be deprecated in future versions.
 Use [FloatingPoint\<T>](#interface-floatingpointt) instead.

 ### static func GetPI()